takaotr/Metin2RedBanBypass/README.md

 ## 📦 Download

-➡️ Go to the [Releases](https://github.com/takaotr/Metin2RedBanBypass/releases) tab to download the latest `.exe` file.
+➡️ Go to the [Releases](https://github.com/takaotr/Metin2RedBanBypass/releases) tab to download the latest `.zip` file.

-> 💡 Note: If your browser or antivirus warns you about the `.exe`, it's a false positive due to unsigned binaries.
+> 💡 Note: If your pc & browser or antivirus warns you about the `.exe`, it's a false positive due to unsigned binaries.
 The tool is safe.

 ---